Mimico Creek

 Mimico Creek is a stream that flows through Brampton, Mississauga and Toronto in the Greater Toronto Area of Ontario, Canada.
 It is 33 km long, is in the Great Lakes Basin, and is a tributary of Lake Ontario.

-The creek's name is derived from the community of Mimico, which is from the Ojibwe word omiimiikaa meaning "abundant with wild pigeons" (c.f.
-19th century Mississaugas omiimii, "pigeon").
+The creek's name is derived from the community of Mimico, which is from the Ojibwe word omiimiikaa meaning "abundant with wild pigeons" (cf. 19th century Mississaugas omiimii, "pigeon").
 Previous names included River Mimicoke and Mimicoke Creek.

 Course

 The watershed of 77 km2 lies between the Humber River to the east and Etobicoke Creek to the west.

 The creek begins in Brampton, and flows through the community of Malton (now part of Mississauga);

 it continues southeast, past Toronto Pearson International Airport; and through a shallow valley surrounded by the urban neighbourhoods of Islington and Mimico.
 The creek is often encased in a concrete spillway to contain the fast flowing water that occurs during rainstorms.
 Mimico Creek crosses Bloor Street near the Islington Subway Station, and empties into Lake Ontario about 1000 m west of the mouth of the Humber River.

 Originally the creek had dozens of small tributary streams, the largest of which was Bonar Creek, that joined Mimico Creek near its mouth.
 Most of the tributaries were less than one kilometre long.